rtm/prettify-number/docs/DESIGN-NOTES.md

 applicable case.

-In this case, we've chosen to write this in a way which is simple (hopefully not too "simple-minded"!) and obviously correct.
+In this case, we've chosen to write this in a way which is simple (but hopefully not "simple-minded"!) and obviously correct.
 The table-driven, algorithmic approach might be appropriate if we expected the spec to expand in the future to include handling of numbers between 1,000 and 999,999 ("12.3K"), or units greater than one